MC-Meesh/dicord_PFP_swap/README.md

 3. Clone this repo

 ### Usage
-1. Create a _credentials.json_ file in the scripts directory. **Do not run this script on publicly accessible devices**
+1. Create a _credentials.json_ file in the scripts directory. **Do not store passwords on publicly accessible devices**
 ```
 {
     "email": "YOUR_DISCORD_EMAIL",